yasyf/drupal-as-ums/Readme.md

 ##Authentication

-All of the examples requests below, and indeed all requests made to this API require two authentication parameters.
+All of the examples requests below, and indeed all requests made to this API, require two authentication parameters.
 All requests should be POST requests.

 1. `t` is the current UNIX timestamp
 2. `s` is the request signature, generated from the `t` parameter, the action of the request, the fields included, and a secret